RivasMario/WorkingScripts/Linux_Basics_For_Hackers_Questions.md

 2. Check the amount of disk space free on your primary hard drive. fdisk -l
-3. Check for errors on your flash drive with fsck.
+3. Check for errors on your flash drive with fsck. fsck /dev/sdc1/media after unmounting it

-4. Use the ddcommand to copy the entire contents of one flash drive to another, including deleted files.
+4. Use the ddcommand to copy the entire contents of one flash drive to another, including deleted files. dd if=/dev/sdc1 of=/dev/sdc2
-5. Use the lsblkcommand to determine basic characteristics of your block devices.
+5. Use the lsblkcommand to determine basic characteristics of your block devices. lsblk

 11 THE LOGGING SYSTEM